January 2, 2026 (5mo ago) — last updated March 22, 2026 (3mo ago)

 TacticPotential ImpactEffort LevelExample Use Case

-Scannable content formattingMediumLowReformatting a long blog post with bold text, short paragraphs, and bullet points.
+Scannable content formattingMediumLowReformat a long post with bold takeaways and short paragraphs.

-Interactive calculators & quizzesHighLowEmbedding a mortgage or renovation estimator to capture high-intent leads.
+Interactive calculators & quizzesHighLowEmbed a mortgage or renovation estimator to capture high-intent leads.

-Live chat implementationMedium–HighMediumAdding chat to a pricing page to answer sales questions in real time.
+Live chat implementationMedium–HighMediumAdd chat to a pricing page for real-time answers.

-Personalized content (logged-in)HighHighA B2B dashboard that shows a personalized health score based on usage.
+Personalized content (logged-in)HighHighA dashboard showing a personalized health score based on usage.

-Website speed optimizationHighVariesCompress images and enable caching to cut load time and improve engagement.
+Website speed optimizationHighVariesCompress images and enable caching to cut load time.

 A quick formatting pass is always a good start; interactive tools often deliver the largest lift.